 Bicyclists in Amsterdam tend to go fast in Amsterdam, even some streets of the Red Light District!
 Keep this in mind whilst walking the streets and always give way to bicyclists.

 When you have a rental bike make sure that both your head- and tail light work!
 This is required by Dutch law and the police can give you a ticket of 55,- euros for it.
 If your rental bike has a flashing light option don’t put them on that mode!
 You can also get a ticket of 55,- euro for flashing lights.

-People in the Netherlands are required by law to have their ID’s on them.
+Everybody in the Netherlands is required by law to have their ID’s on them.

 Drinking alcohol in the Netherlands is legal from the age of 18.

 Most Amsterdammers enjoy helping tourists or making small talk with them.
 Almost al the people in Amsterdam speak proper English.
 Amsterdammers generally don’t speak French, Spanish, Italian or any other foreign Language.